 truststore.jks: Java keystore and truststore files.
 They are protected by the wallet password provided while downloading the wallet.

 ojdbc.properties: Contains the wallet related connection property required for JDBC connection.
 This should be in the same path as

-Wallet files, along with the Database user ID and password provide access to data in your Autonomous Transaction Processing database.
+Wallet files, along with the Database user ID and password provide access to data in your Autonomous Database.
 Store wallet files in a secure location.
 Share wallet files only with authorized users.
 If wallet files are transmitted in a way that might be accessed by unauthorized users (for example, over public email), transmit the wallet password separately and securely.